70+ FAQs on Income-tax Returns (ITR) for Assessment Year 2023-24

 - Select ‘Create Refund Re-issue Request’.

-- Select the record for which you want to submit request of refund reissue.
+- Choose the record for which you want to submit a refund re-issue request.

-- Select the bank account where you would like to receive the refund.
+- Select the bank account where you want to receive the refund.

-FAQ 54.
-What to do in case of a TDS mismatch?
+FAQ 5.
+What should I do in case of a TDS mismatch?

-Credit for TDS as claimed in return may match with the balance appearing in the Form 26AS, but the Assessing Officer still raises demand for payment of the differential amount of TDS.
-The CBDT11 has highlighted that such tax credit mismatches may happen due to the following mistakes:
+Credit for TDS as claimed in return may match with the balance appearing in Form 26AS, but the Assessing Officer still raises demand for payment of the differential amount of TDS.
+The CBDT [1] has highlighted that such tax credit mismatches may happen due to the following mistakes:

-- Furnishing wrong challan particulars in respect of Advance tax, Self-assessment tax, etc.;
+- Furnishing wrong challan particulars regarding Advance tax, Self-assessment tax, etc.

 - Tax deducted by one deductor was wrongly included in the amount of tax deducted by another deductor.

-Consequently, the tax credit could not be allowed to the taxpayers while processing returns despite the tax credit being available in Form 26AS statement.
+Consequently, the tax credit could not be allowed to the taxpayers while processing returns despite the tax credit being available in the Form 26AS statement.
 The CBDT, therefore, has directed the taxpayers to verify if the demand raised is due to tax credit mismatch on account of such incorrect particulars and submit rectification requests with correct particulars of TDS/tax claims for correction of these demands.
-The rectification requests have to be submitted to the jurisdictional Assessing Officer if such officer processed the return, or the taxpayer is informed by CPC, Bengaluru that such rectification is to be carried out by Jurisdictional Assessing Officer.
+The rectification requests have to be submitted to the jurisdictional Assessing Officer if such an officer processes the return or the taxpayer is informed by CPC, Bengaluru, that such rectification is to be carried out by the Jurisdictional Assessing Officer.
 In all other cases of processing by CPC, Bangalore, an online rectification request can be made in the following manner:

-Step 6: The schedules under this request type are auto-populated based on the records available in the corresponding processed return.
-If you need to edit or delete a schedule, select the schedule, then click Edit or Delete.
+- Step 6 – The schedules under this request type are auto-populated based on the records available in the corresponding processed return.
+To edit or delete a schedule, select it and click Edit or Delete.

 On submission, you will be taken to the verification page.

-FAQ 55.
-How to claim TDS credit in ITR if deductor didn’t deposit TDS?
+FAQ 6.
+How can you claim TDS credit in ITR if the deductor did not deposit TDS?

-A taxpayer should approach his deductor and request to deposit TDS with Government and file a TDS statement.
+A taxpayer should approach his deductor and request to deposit TDS with the Government and file a TDS statement.
 However, he has no legal power to enforce the deductor to do so.
-Thus, if the deductor has refused the taxpayer’s request, he can submit TDS proof to Dept.
+Thus, if the deductor has refused the taxpayer’s request, he can submit TDS proof to the dept.

-The ITR forms are annexure-less, and hence, a taxpayer cannot attach any supporting documents along with ITR in support of the TDS claim.
-Thus, it is advisable to file ITR, claim TDS credit and wait for the processing of ITR.
-Once ITR is processed, the taxpayer will receive notice of TDS mismatch.
+The ITR forms are annexure-less.
+Hence, a taxpayer cannot attach any supporting documents along with the ITR to support the TDS claim.
+Thus, it is advisable to file the ITR, claim TDS credit, and wait for its processing.
+Once the ITR is processed, the taxpayer will receive notice of a TDS mismatch.

 Upon receiving such notice, he can file a reply and supporting documents showing that the TDS has been duly deducted from his income.
 The taxpayer can submit the salary slips to support his claim.
-Further, he can submit the bank statement showing credit of net salary/other income after deduction of TDS.
+Further, he can submit the bank statement showing credit for his net salary/other income after the deduction of TDS.

-AO may allow TDS credit to the taxpayer if the documents submitted are found correct and cancel demand raised by the CPC.
-However, if he doesn’t allow the TDS credit, the only option left before the taxpayer is approach Court.
+AO may allow the taxpayer a TDS credit if the documents submitted are found correct and cancel the demand raised by the CPC.
+However, if he does not allow the TDS credit, the taxpayer’s only option is to approach the Court.

-FAQ 56.
+FAQ 7.
 I have a bank fixed deposit of Rs.
 1,50,000.
-My total income (including accrued interest income on FD) is below the taxable limit.
-How to avoid deduction of tax on interest income?
+My total income (including accrued interest on FDs) is below the taxable limit.
+How can I avoid the deduction of tax on interest income?

 You can file a self-declaration to the bank in Form 15H if you are a senior citizen.
 Otherwise, you can file a self-declaration in Form 15G.